AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/react/integrate/internationalization.md

 ## Set up the language pack

-If you set a language other than Chinese or English, you need to provide a language pack for the specified language.
+If you set a language to other than Chinese or English, provide a language pack for the specified language.
 The language pack is registered through the `onInitLanguageSet` callback.

 For example: